Date Joined: May 9, 2011

 Birthday: April 16

 Used to be quilting (still have 12 drawers of 100% cotton pre-washed fabric).
-Now paper crafts, esp ATCs and book/bookmark making, collage.
-Starting to do some art journalling.
+Now paper crafts, esp ATCs and book/bookmark making, collage and art journalling.
 Want to do some stitching on paper.
-Favorite supplies include glue stick, ATG, glitter glue (in moderation), chalk inks, Xacto knife, Bind-it-all, composition books to alter.
+Favorite supplies include glue stick, ATG, glitter glue (in moderation - wait!
+Is there such a thing with glitter?), chalk inks, Xacto knife, Bind-it-all, composition books to alter.
 Like to add beads, words, occasional stamped images, mostly swirls and abstracts

 Classics like Man in the White Suit, Lavender Hill Mob, Captain's Paradise, Kind Hearts and Coronets (all Alec Guinness); Wizard of Oz, Gone with the Wind, Tale of two cities, It's a Wonderful Life, Christmas Carol (Alistair Sim, early 1950s).

-More modern titles: Speed, Fargo, Terminator (the first in the series)
+More modern titles: Speed, Fargo, Terminator (the first in the series), The Mission

 I read (well, dip into) a lot of non-fiction - odd history, biography, personal travel.
-In fiction, right now I prefer British historical mysteries - Bernard Cornwell (prehistoric through medieval), Bernard Knight (Crowner John), Kate Sedley (Roger the Chapman).
-I also enjoy listening to books on CD, esp Lawrence Sanders' McNally titles, read by Boyd Gaines, and PG Wodehouse read by Ian Carmichael.
+In fiction, right now I prefer British historical mysteries - Bernard Cornwell (prehistoric through medieval), Bernard Knight (Crowner John), Kate Sedley (Roger the Chapman), Edward Rutherfurd (BIG histories).
 Once I start a series/author, I want to read them all.
-I'm also discovering some very good young adults novels.
+I'm also discovering some very good young adult novels.

 Anything to do with libraries (bookmarks, old checkout receipts, postcards, etc); postage stamps esp those with people or flowers; lavender - colour, scent, plant, lavender fairies; handmade paper; collages, ATCs, inchies; pictures of weird inventions; cartoons and comic strips; cats; odd ephemera - fortune cookie slips, weight machine fortunes; ticket stubs, bus transfers, ads, pages from large atlases; bookmarks; green, blue, purple, and rainbow anything.
 I've been looking and looking for stickers of tuxedo cats about 1/2" height.
 If you see any, I'd appreciate knowing the manufacturer - or even receiving a packet.
 Many thanks.